alyswidan/Pattern-Recognition-Assignments/README.md

 This repo has my solutions to the Pattern recognintion course at the Faculty of Engineering Alexandria University.
 The course had 7 homework problem sets and 4 assignments.
+The course [website](https://sites.google.com/view/ssp-pr-torki/home) has more information about the assigmnets and homework problems.
 ## Home work Problems
 ### PCA
 - Implementing the principal component analysis algorithm.